WojciechMatuszewski/programming-notes/aws-stuff.md

 - AWS will basically tell you: this will be modified, this will be deleted, this will be created...

 * when you are ready **you can execute given change set to introduce the changes**

+#### Stack Roles

+- **identity** who is creating given stack **needs permissions for the stack creation itself and any underlying resources that that stack creates**.

+* you can also create a specific **stack role**.
+That role will be **used by CF while creating resources**.
+In such case the underlying identity needs only permissions to create the stack itself, not the resources that that stack might create.

+- this allows for **separation of roles**.
+This works on the similarly to `change sets`.
+You can enable junior memebers to interact with the stack, modify some of the resources, but full managment of the stack can be off limits to them.

 #### Deletion Policy